 Lindsay Fellowship for Research in Africa

 The Lindsay Fellowship for Research in Africa supports grants to graduate and professional students for summer research in order to increase understanding of Africa among Yale students and faculty.
-Highest priority will be given in the following order: (1) graduate and professional school students; (2) junior faculty.
 Only those returning to Yale in the semester following the award are eligible to receive an award.
 One or more fellowships of up to $3,000 will be awarded for summer travel and field work expenses in Africa for relevant research, study projects, internships or conferences (paper presentation at conference required).
-ALL APPLICATIONS MUST BE RECEIVED BY MONDAY, FEBRUARY 20, 2012.
+ALL APPLICATIONS MUST BE RECEIVED BY FEBRUARY 20, 2014.
 All applicants must apply through the Yale Student Grants & Fellowships database.

 Fox International Fellowship